Contents

 Backing up the Name List

 In the main News of the Past Recipient window, you can access the backup feature in two places.
-Choose Edit from the top menu; in the drop-down menu you will find the Back Up Name And Birth Date Information option.
+Choose Edit from the top menu; in the drop-down menu you will find the Back up Name and Birth Date Information option.
 Or click on the Backup button in the lower left corner of the Recipient window.
 You should click on backup every day to keep your name list backup up to date.
 In the event that you need to uninstall and reinstall the software, if you have a current backup, you can simply click on the Restore button to restore all your saved names.

 Backup Process